tingvo/Terminal-Chess/README.md

 Currently, as this is a very simple chess board, there is no Castling or En passant, both of which I intend to see if I can add in future.
 I also would like to see if I can restrict where a piece is able to go.

+I have additionally attempted to create a C++ version of this application.